cs1302uga/cs1302-api-app/README.md

 	Please make sure you only use APIs that are safe for work and adhere to the *Non-Discrimination and Anti-Harassment Policy* mentioned later in the project's requirements.
-You must access the APIs directly.

 -   You **must** choose your APIs according to the following guidelines.
     Failure to do so may have a negative impact on your project grade: